jsnbly/milestone3/README.md

 # Milestone 3 Data Centric Development

+Access Project on Heroku here - https://online-cookbookms3.herokuapp.com/

-Online Cookbook - The brief for this project was to design and build an online Recipe Book to give the site owner a way to promote their brand of cooking tools by give external users a way to share recipes with other users on the site.
+An Online Cookbook - The brief for this project was to design and build an online Recipe Book to give the site owner a way to promote their brand of cooking tools by give external users a way to share recipes with other users on the site.

 # Project Requirements
 Main Technologies